 How can you stay away from threats if you don’t know what they look like?
 And, making things worse, there are times when your carelessness goes beyond the notifying powers of antivirus programs.
 So, we thought of writing an article about the 5 common internet scams people generally fall for.

 “Your PC is infected with 10 Viruses.
-Install Antivirus Now!”
+Install the Antivirus now and protect your computer!”

 Recommended reading: Bitdefender Total Security 2017: Review.